 Bargain beach holidays, Winter sun, Volcano sightseeing, All Inclusive

 Did you know?

 Lanzarote's Timanfaya Park's cratered surface resembles the moon.
-It's alleged the Apollo astronauts look at pictures of this park to prepare themselves for what the Moon would like.
+It's said that the Apollo astronauts looked at pictures of this park to prepare themselves for landing on the Moon.